Kachera

 The Sikh Code of Conduct states "For a Sikh, there is no restriction or requirement as to dress except that he must wear Kachera and turban."
 Kachera is a drawer type fastened by a fitted string round the waist, very often worn as an underwear.
 This Kakkar was given by Gobind Singh to remind his Sikhs that they should control their sexual desire, Kaam (lust).
 The kachera is above-the-knee underwear meant to give a feeling of dignity, modesty, and honour to the person who wears it.
 The garment is usually made from white, lightweight-cotton material.
 It serves to cover the genitalia, as well as to remind the Sikh of the Guru's commandment to think of members of the opposite sex as he or she would think of immediate family and not as objects of lust.
 The kacchera is secured and tied with a "nara" (drawstring).
 This serves as another reminder that when one is untying the drawstring one is given time to think about what one is about to do.

 The kachera is the Guru's gift and it reminds the Sikhs of the Guru's message regarding the control of the Five Evils, especially lust.
 It serves its purpose efficiently and effectively and is easy to fabricate, maintain, wash, and carry compared to other conventional undergarments, such as the dhoti, etc.

+History

+The Prem Sumarag, dated to between the early eighteenth century to mid-nineteenth century, mandates men to wear kacheera (breeches) and weapons.